pi-hole/docs/docs/database/gravity/index.md

 Pi-hole uses the well-known relational database management system SQLite3 for managing the various domains that are used to control the DNS filtering system.
 The database-based domain management has been added with Pi-hole v5.0.

 ## Domain lists
-The database stores white-, black-, and regex lists which are all directly relevant for Pi-hole's domain blocking behavior.
+The database stores white-, and blacklists which are directly relevant for Pi-hole's domain blocking behavior.
 They are stored alongside some properties such as if they are currently enabled or when they have last been modified.
 For a full description, see the [domain lists](lists.md) page.

 ## Domain group management
 In addition to the ability to add comments to individual domains, we also offer a powerful way of managing domains through groups.
 Each domain can be associated with no group, exactly one group, or multiple groups.
 See [domain group management](groups.md) for further details.